atomicpages/skeleton-sass/README.md

 Find a Bug?
 -----------
+Do either of the following:

-* Submit a pull request OR
+* Submit a pull request
 * Create a new issue on the [github page](https://github.com/atomicpages/skeleton-sass/)

 Changelog